Krafting/Mixxx-Pioneer-DDJ-SX2/MANUAL.md

     -    4,    8,  16,  32
     -    8,   16,  32,  64
   - the color of the mode indicator will change to reflect the selected lengths.

 - Sampler Mode: trigger samples.
-  - parameter 1 allows you to choose between pages.
+  - `Parameter 1` allows you to choose between pages.
-  - each page has 8 samples.
+  - Each page has 8 samples.
-  - you can select one of 8 pages.
+  - You can select one of 8 pages.
-  - the Deere (64 Samplers) or Tango (64 Samplers) skin is necessary to view all 64 samples.
+  - The Deere (64 Samplers) or Tango (64 Samplers) skin is necessary to view all 64 samples.
+  - Long press on `Shift` + `Sampler Pad` will eject the sampler allowing you to use another one.
+(1s delay)

-- Cue Loop: same function as hot cue, but starts a loop.
+- Cue Loop: Same function as hot cue, but starts a loop.
+  - Using hotcues number 8-16

 - Saved Loop: this allows you to store loops for later usage.
   - Mixxx does not have loop slots.
   - therefore this feature is implemented using hot cues as loop markers.
-  - the parameter 1 button has no effect.
+  - Using hotcues number 17-24

 - Slicer Loop: nothing to see here yet.

 - Velocity Sampler: same thing as sampler, except that the pads become pressure-sensitive and set volume when pressed.